kennethpjdyer/test/README.md

 ## Installation

-The installation requires an SQLite database that is not included with the repository, as well as the installation of several Node.js modules to run the sample application.
+The installation requires several Node.js modules to run the sample application.

-To install:

 ```
 $ make init